rileyunverferth/Department-Queries/README.md

 # Data Modeling

-Included is an ERD explaing the tables in our database.
+Included is an ERD explaining the tables in our database.

 # Data Engineering